top of page

 We hand pick all of our sloeberries in the Norfolk and Suffolk countryside.

-We spend the months, when we are not picking, looking for blackthorn bushes, and yes - they are hard to find.
+We spend the months when we are not picking, looking for blackthorn bushes, and yes - they are hard to find.
 However, even when a bush is found, it can never be guaranteed to produce sloes.
-We are very reliant on bees to pollenate the blossom, as if they don't, no sloeberries will be produced.
-Unlike apple trees and other fruits, which can be wind pollenated, sloe's are only pollenated by the bee.
+We are very reliant on bees to pollinate the blossom, as if they don't, no sloeberries will be produced.
+Unlike apple trees and other fruits, which can be wind-pollinated, sloes are only pollinated by bees.

 Yes, you can create an account at checkout, this allows you to see your previous orders.